Support Learn by Doing

 Debi Hill joined Cal Poly in July 2015 as the Director for the Disability Resource Center and Testing Services.
 In that position, she was responsible for advocating and administering resources that provide equal access for all students, faculty, staff and campus guests.
 She worked with staff to promote inclusive design, provided guidance on reasonable accommodations, and continues to assess the effectiveness of the campus experience.
-In winter 2016 she was promoted to Assistant Vice President for Student Affairs.
+In winter 2019, she was promoted to Associate Vice President for Student Affairs.
 In this capacity, AVP Hill oversees the Disability Resource Center and Testing Services, Student Academic Services, Career Services and New Student and Transition Programs.

 Debi obtained a Bachelor’s degree in Management and Organizational Development and a Master’s degree in Education with a specialization in School Psychology from Fresno Pacific University.
 She holds Administrative and Pupil Personnel Services credentials and has worked extensively in the educational setting.
 Most recently, she was the Administrator for the San Luis Obispo County Office of Education in Alternative Education.
 In this position, she was responsible for managing more than 50 classified staff and faculty members and programs in the county’s Community School sites, Juvenile Court School, and Independent Study programs.
 Debi was also a psychologist for the San Luis Obispo County Office of Education for several years and responsible for supporting at-risk and special needs students attending K-12 public schools.